3 numbers. 2 separate processes. 1 chance to respond before 6 May.

 The PB3 comparison

-What this means: The only road into this site floods.
-There is no back-up route for emergency vehicles.
+What this means: The only road into this site is in a flood zone.
+There does not appear to be a back-up route for emergency vehicles.
 Planning policy is clear that safe access must be guaranteed for the lifetime of any development — that has not been demonstrated here.
-A nearby scheme was refused on exactly these grounds in December 2025, and the golf course has a worse flood record than that site.
+A nearby scheme was refused on flood risk grounds in December 2025, and the golf course has a far worse flood risk profile than that site.

 3. The Environment Agency correspondence